What should you do with your tax refund?

-- No value expenditures – Once your cashflow is used, the money is gone.
+- No value expenditures – Once your cash flow is used, the money is gone.
 I think everyone understands what I mean.
 Things like food, utilities, clothes, entertainment, etc. These types of expenditures have no real value to them and do not contribute to building future wealth.
 In this category, there are necessary expenditures like food but sometimes there are far too many unnecessary expenditures like entertainment.
 Using your cashflow for too many unnecessary things is often fun but not productive.

-- Depreciating expenditures – In this category, the item that you purchase may have a value but really that value depreciates over time.
+- Depreciating expenditures – In this category, the item that you purchase may have value but really that value depreciates over time.
 The most common depreciating expenditure is a car.
 Most of us consider a car an asset because it has value but every year, the cars that we own have less and less value.
 The reason is that cars depreciate and often faster than we would like them to.
 Obviously, a depreciating asset is better for wealth building because it at least contributes to our net worth.

 - Appreciating expenditures – Using your money in this category is the most productive towards wealth building.
 Assets like GICs, Real Estate, and even Mutual Funds go up in value over time.
 Using your cashflow for these types of investments will be your most fruitful use of your money.
 Often, they are not as fun or exciting, as spending money on that new big screen TV or fancy car but it is the best for improving your financial picture.

 One of the key benchmarks in your financial planning is your net worth.
-Your net worth is simply what you own less what you owe.
+Your net worth is simply what you own less than what you owe.
 One of everyone’s goals in financial planning is to increase your net worth year after year.
 To do that, you must know what your net worth is.
 If you do not know what your net worth is, take some time this weekend to write down all the things you own (that has financial value) on one side of a piece of paper.
 Then on the other side write down all the things that you owe (mortgages, credit cards, lines of credit, etc.).

 Once you know what your net worth is, the rest is simple.
 You must either increase the things you own or decrease the things you owe.
 Obviously, in building the things you own, you will be far better off owning appreciable assets because they work for you.
-Depreciable assets work against you and no value items should not show up on your net worth statement.
+Depreciable assets work against you and no valuable items should not show up on your net worth statement.

 Back to the question

 So what should you do with your tax refund?
-The answer should be the same answer to what should you do with your cashflow?
+The answer should be the same answer to what should you do with your cash flow?

 - Buy RRSPs

-- Pay down high interest debt (credit cards)
+- Pay down high-interest debt (credit cards)

 - Pay down non-deductible debt